maadhuvijay/ai-case-study/README.md

     H2O.ai was founded in 2012.
 The company is headquartered in Mountain view, California

 * Who are the founders of the company?
-    H2O.ai was founded by Sri Ambati, along with Cliff Click
+    H2O.ai was founded by Sri Ambati, along with Cliff Click.

 * How did the idea for the company (or project) come about?
     H2O.ai began as a vision to democratize artificial intelligence and make machine learning accessible to a broader audience.
 It was a startup that has developed an open-source framework as well as proprietary apps that make it easier for any kind of enterprise to build and operate artificial intelligence-based services.